 BLITZART Huracane, the $400 model, is one of the more interesting models on this list.
-The reason why I’m mentioning that this is the $400 model right of the bat is because there is also a $280 model with the same name that has weaker specs.
+The reason why I’m mentioning that this is the $400 model right off the bat is that there is also a $280 model with the same name that has weaker specs.

 If you don’t have or just don’t want to shell out $600-$700 a mid-range board like D3M or double that for Boosted Board, Huracane with its price tag of $400 might be just the board for you.

 700W dual hub motor design that can be found in Huracane is rated for a top speed of 20 mph.
 It’s not the fastest board out of the 10 that we covered with this list, but still, it has some very impressive specs.
-Range on single charge is also something that could be a bit better.
+The range on a single charge is also something that could be a bit better.
 With 12 miles on a single battery charge, you are somewhat more limited when compared to the 25 miles that D3M offers.
 Luckily the battery charges quickly.
 In just 2.5 hours you should be up and going.
-Wireless remote control has a very ergonomic design and a can last for up to 7 days on a single charge.
+The wireless remote control has a very ergonomic design and a can last for up to 7 days on a single charge.
 All in all, great board for students and commuters.
-If the it’s range on a single charge is OK with you, the by all means go for Huracane.
+If it’s the range on a single charge is OK with you, the, by all means, go for Huracane.
 You won’t regret it for sure.

 3. ATOM Electric B.36

-ATOM is falls in the category of more reputable electric skateboard brands.
+ATOM is falling into the category of more reputable electric skateboard brands.
 You’ll notice that right away on the price that they are asking for B.36.
-It’s priced at $900, but before you run away screaming, let’s first talk what this fast electric skateboard has to offer.
+It’s priced at $900, but before you run away screaming, let’s first talk about what this fast electric skateboard has to offer.

 Top speed is also set at a very high 18 mph.
 Chances are that due to the powerful motor system of B.36, you should be seeing a more consistent top speed, regardless of terrain, weight load, etc. Even steep hills won’t be an issue, as it wasn’t for my 225 lbs.
 There was no speed drop or anything like that.

-Maximum weight load is set at a very modest 275 lbs.
+The maximum weight load is set at a very modest 275 lbs.
 I think that you can ride the board even if you’re a bit bulkier than that.
 As far as mileage goes, you should be seeing around 12 miles on a single charge.
-Regenerative braking helps extend the battery life.
+Regenerative braking helps extend battery life.

-Price that you have to pay for everything that I just mentioned is $900.
-It’s a bit high, but keep in mind that you are buying one of the more well known brands and a board that has some very impressive specs.
+The price that you have to pay for everything that I just mentioned is $900.
+It’s a bit high, but keep in mind that you are buying one of the more well-known brands and a board that has some very impressive specs.

 SKATEBOLT is an electric skateboard that is sold by Alouette.
 You might have heard of their Catwalk electric skateboard.
 SKATEBOLT is basically a rebrand of Chinese electric boards.
-Great thing about it is that it’s sold by a California based supplier, Alouette.
+The great thing about it is that it’s sold by a California based supplier, Alouette.

-You can count on at least some kind of a support from them.
-This board in particular reminds me of WINboard electric boards that I’ve seen coming out of China.
+You can count on at least some kind of support from them.
+This board, in particular, reminds me of WINboard electric boards that I’ve seen coming out of China.
 Specs are also about the same, and very impressive specs are the reason why I’m mentioning SKATEBOLT here on this list.

-Motor setup consists of two brushless hub motors that together offer up to 1000W of power.
-Top speed is rated at about 25 mph.
-From my experience and from what many people who report back to me I gather that this really is the a top speed that can be had.
+The motor setup consists of two brushless hub motors that together offer up to 1000W of power.
+The top speed is rated at about 25 mph.
+From my experience and from what many people who report back to me I gather that this really is the top speed that can be had.
 Just make sure that you switch to the “fast” mode on the remote control, to unleash the full speed that SKATEBOLT has to offer.

 Wireless remote has a battery indicator, switch for changing between the “slow” and “fast” work modes, and of course the main accelerate/brake controller.
 Remote fits nicely in the hand and has a very intuitive button spacing.
 Overall, people that I’ve talked to, who own SKATEBOLT, seem to be surprisingly happy with this fast $599 electric skateboard.
 It’s not Boosted Board in terms of quality, but still, for almost a third of the cost of what you would pay for Boosted Board, it’s well worth the risk buying this board.
 Very fast and decent enough build quality.